 Once your design is completely embroidered, you’ll gently tear away all the stabilizer.
 Don’t worry about little pieces; they will wash out over time.

 If you've read my bio note on my posts, you know that I’m a teacher.
 Using catchy phrases to help students remember things is one of my favorite teaching strategies.
 I even use them for myself.
 That’s why I love, “If you wear it, don’t tear it!”
 I didn’t come up with that phrase, but I sure do use it.
 What it means is that when you’re embroidering any type of clothing, you should use a cut-away stabilizer.
-This type of stabilizer remains in the clothing to give support to the embroidered design through numerous washings and wearings.
-Especially if the fabric is stretchy, as with shirts and sweatshirts, stabilizing the project is important if you want it to hold up over a long time.
+A soft cut-away helps support stretchy fabrics like T-shirts and sweatshirts so your embroidery keeps looking beautiful wash after wash.
+DBJJ+ cut-away stabilizers (magicMESH and cutEZ) are especially nice for wearable projects because they provide reliable support without feeling stiff or bulky.

 When your design is completely stitched out, carefully trim the stabilizer away, leaving about ¼” all around the design.
 It’s better to leave a little more if the design has a lot of curves going in and out so you don’t risk cutting into the design or the clothing item.
 The stabilizer softens up pretty quickly after just a couple of washings.